jaortisi6/Code-Quiz/README.md

 # Description

 This quiz was created primarily using JavaScript and HTML and was styled using CSS.
+It will test your knowledge of all 3 languages using multiple choice questions!

 # Assignment